Goto main content

 Our actions

-HI provides assistance to survivors of landmines and explosive remnants of war and to people with disabilities, helping them to access rehabilitation and psychological support.
+HI provides assistance to survivors of landmines and explosive remnants of war, and to people with disabilities, helping them to access rehabilitation and psychological support.
 HI also helps people to protect themselves by raising awareness of the risks associated with mines and explosive remnants of war.

-HI’s teams train medical teams in hospitals, including the emergency departments of children's hospitals in Yangon and Mandalay, in disaster preparedness, and advocates for the development of national disaster preparedness plans.HI also trains organizations of people with disabilities to manage these risks.
+HI’s teams train medical teams in hospitals, including the emergency departments of children's hospitals in Yangon and Mandalay, in disaster preparedness, and advocates for developing national disaster preparedness plans.
+HI also trains organizations of people with disabilities to manage these risks.
+The teams run rehabilitation sessions for people with disabilities affected by the conflict in the state of Kayin.

-HI’s Myanmar program also runs a disability early identification and intervention project (rehabilitation sessions, psychosocial support, etc.) for children under the age of five and pregnant women among others, targeted in particular at survivors of natural disasters.
+HI’s Myanmar program also runs a disability early identification and intervention project (rehabilitation sessions, psychosocial support, etc.) for children under the age of five and pregnant women, among others, targeted in particular at survivors of natural disasters.

 Latest stories